Frequently Asked Questions

 Q: What is CIRD looking for when selecting communities/applicants?

 A: We are looking for communities with clear goals for a workshop that will address a design challenge or opportunity relevant to other rural communities in their region, and across the country.
 It is imperative that workshop hosts have the commitment to plan and facilitate a workshop, to engage a diverse audience, and to produce follow up activities that result in positive change for the community.
 This would include experience with, and understanding of, the design challenge and capacity to engage the community.
 Planning and hosting a CIRD workshop also requires strong partnerships between multiple organizations that have a role both before and after the workshop.
 In summary, the organizations’ experience, the partnership component, and project concept are all part of CIRD’s criteria for selecting applicants.
-For the detailed selection criteria please reference the Request for Proposals (RFP).

 Q: How do I determine if my project fits within the scope of ‘design’?